Samalmeida1028/dnd-shop-gen/README.md

 Most of the functionality is in **main.py**

 When running it, the user is presented with a simple terminal.
-Arguments are currently delimited by a comma in the terminal to allow for names that include spaces Type "help" to get a list of the currently supported commands
+Arguments are currently delimited by a comma in the terminal to allow for names that include spaces.
+Type "help" to get a list of the currently supported commands.

 ## Functions